hibgar/VibeVault/replit.md

 ## Overview

 VibeMedia is a personal media tracking application that allows users to catalog their shows, movies, and books while associating them with mood-based "vibes" for discovery.
-The app features a mobile-first design with bottom navigation, media library management, and a vibe-based recommendation system.
+The app features a mobile-first design with bottom navigation, user authentication, media library management, and a vibe-based recommendation system.

 ## User Preferences